daimoxd/MyCodes/README.md

 # MyCodes
 All my codes here :)
-### Here you will find all my realized codes.
-Some with more documentation than others.
-I will always try to improve the codes, so I accept all kind of positive and negative critics :D.
+### Here you can find all my realised codes.
+Some of them have more documentation than others.
+I will always try to improve the codes, so I accept all kinds of positive and negative criticism :D.
 # What will you find here?.
-* In the first case, as it is evident from the name of the repository you will find all my codes
+* In the first case, as the name of the repository suggests, you will find all my code.
 # What kind of codes are there?.
-* I intend to upload all the codes either for school work or personal work and I will also upload tests of new things I will learn.
+* I intend to upload all the codes either for school work or personal work, and I will also upload tests of new things I learn.
+## Be welcome to my repository I hope some of these codes will help you :D.
+> If you find any bug or problem with my code feel free to post it in the 'issues' section